Rajkot: Air

 Rajkot International Airport is located at Hirasar, along National Highway 47 (NH-8B) connecting Ahmedabad and Rajkot, about 36 km from the city.
 There are daily flights to Mumbai, Delhi, Bengaluru, Goa, Hyderabad, Pune and Surat served by IndiGo, Air India and Ventura AirConnect.

 The older Rajkot Airport remains open for general aviation, including charter flights.
 All commercial operations were shifted to the Rajkot International Airport on 10 September 2023.

 Media and communications

-State-owned All India Radio has a local station and has a FM channel 102.4 Vividh Bharati in Rajkot which transmits various programs of mass interest.
+State-owned All India Radio has a local station and has an FM channel 102.4 Vividh Bharati in Rajkot which transmits various programs of mass interest.

 Rajkot also has various private local news media and digital websites.
 Private FM stations like 98.3 Radio Mirchi, 93.5 Red FM, 92.7 Big FM and 94.3 MY FM also serve the people of Rajkot with excellent entertainment and events.